History of the Catholic Church in Cuba: Fidel Castro

-As Fidel Castro visited the United States in April, he reassured Vice President Richard Nixon that he was not a communist and only wished to pursue moderate reforms.
+As Fidel Castro visited the United States in April 1959, he reassured Vice President Richard Nixon that he was not a communist and only wished to pursue moderate reforms.
 Despite that, the Agrarian Reform Law was very extensive in scope, limiting land ownership to 1000 acres and nationalising larger holdings, which were later reorganised into state cooperatives.
-Nevertheless, the Bishop of Havana Evelio Díaz-Cía endorsed the reform as aligned with the Catholic teachings of social justice, while bishop Alberto Martín y Villaverde urged the government to "exercise a special preference on behalf of the rural peasants" in the reform, while describing the pre-revolutionary unequality of property and wealth in Cuba as a "grave evil".
+Nevertheless, the Bishop of Havana Evelio Díaz-Cía endorsed the reform as aligned with the Catholic teachings of social justice, while bishop Alberto Martín y Villaverde urged the government to "exercise a special preference on behalf of the rural peasants" in the reform, while describing the pre-revolutionary inequality of property and wealth in Cuba as a "grave evil".

 Despite the initial support of the revolution, tensions started emerging between the new regime and the Catholic Church in late 1959.
 As the regime consolidated its power and took control of mass organisations, a break with both the United States and the Catholic Church in favour of a political realignment seemed inevitable.
 Despite previously supporting the land reform, Enrique Pérez Serantes now expressed concerns that it was going too far and pressured the regime to carry out a reform "in harmony with interested parties" instead.
-The climax of tensions between Castro and the clergy was marked by the National Catholic Congress on 30th of November, 1959.
+The climax of tensions between Castro and the clergy was marked by the National Catholic Congress on 30 November 1959.
 During the congress, the attendees carried pictures of Our Lady of Charity, seen as "a quintessential symbol of Cuban identity".
 Bishops present asked Castro to let Catholicism provide "guiding ethical and moral values for the revolution", while José Ignacio Lazaga, the leader of the Catholic Youth Movement, said: "We believe that Catholic thinking on this subject can be summed up in this phrase: totalitarian states, no: social justice, yes."
 Fidel Castro denounced the Congress, accusing it of being a facade for attacks on the revolution.